All Episodes

 It's rare, but I've had them.

-I've had them in the middle of rush to excellence performances, and I've had to vamp for two minutes trying to remind myself where I was.
+I've had them in the middle of Rush to Excellence performances, and I've had to vamp for two minutes trying to remind myself where I was.

-Um it just happens to people that it is robotic.
+It just happens to people that it is robotic.

 It's not that this is the only thing he knows to say.